 Customize Your Header, Theme Colors and Fonts

 Once you have your theme loaded and ready to go, you will want to customize it with your own header image/logo, fonts, and colors.
 Check your theme’s tutorial to see how large the header image is so you can format your image correctly.
-You can use a tool like Canva or PicMonkey to create your own header image or you can just use default header that comes with your theme.
+You can use a tool like Canva or PicMonkey to create your own header image or you can just use the default header that comes with your theme.
 I use both services regularly.

 When you are satisfied with your blog’s header, take a look at the fonts and colors to decide if you would like to change them.
 The plug-in Easy Google Fonts will help you easily change fonts.
 If you need help choosing colors for your theme, check out the Adobe Color Wheel to find color combinations that work well together!
 It will provide you with the appropriate hex codes to use for colors.